Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

 ## Testing
 <b>Testing Summary</b><br>
-Since this is a static website it only requires very basic testing.
-I tested all of the links and made sure that they all work and ended up replacing the backround pictures that were in jpg format and converting them to png so they would load faster.
-There is a lot of white space on the bottom of the ipad view for index.html; I tried putting another picture underneath the main content on that page but then it looked too busy and took the focus away from the statements and the social links so I removed the other picture again.
-The website works very clean on mobiles and the space to the right on wider views is very comforting and I made sure to choose appropriate background pictures that had the focus of the picture on the right of the picture which then worked well with the website.

 1. <b>User Story 1:</b> Be Inspired: index.html page.
     1. Try to read all of the text on the index page and make sure that the text looks strong. - Success
-    2. The background image now loads faster as I replaced the jpg files with the converted png files. - Success
+    2. The image loads. - Success
-    3. Try the 'Your Own Money Investments' link in the logo  - Success
+    3. Try the 'Curated Trip' button and see if it displays 'choose' and 'city buttons' section. - Success
-    4. Try the 'Reading' button and hover-over response in the navbar. - Success
+    4. Try the 'Search for Hotels' button and see if it displays the map and the search bar. - Success
-    5. Try the 'Podcasts' button and hover-over response in the navbar. - Success
+    5. Try entering a city into the search bar and see if the map responds. - Success
-    6. Try the 'Trade Ideas' button and hover-over response in the navbar. - Success
+    6. Check if the semi-transparent hotel list is there. - Success
-    7. Try the 'Contact Us' button and hover-over response in the navbar. - Success
+    7. Try the 'Hide Search Table' button and see if the hotel list becomes invisible.  - Success
-    8. Try the 'Reading' button and hover-over response in the dropdown menu for narrower screens. - Success
+    8. Try moving the map around with hand cursor. - Success
+        - Found Social Media buttons floating in the map.
+I don't want the user going to social media when they are searching for hotels so I just added an event listener to make the social media buttons disappear when the hotels button is pressed.
     9. Try the 'Podcasts' button and hover-over response in the dropdown menu for narrower screens. - Success
     10. Try the 'Trade Ideas' button and hover-over response in the dropdown menu for narrower screens. - Success
     11. Try the 'Contact Us' button and hover-over response in the dropdown menu for narrower screens. - Success